-- Files with header defining fields (source, translation, location, ...).
-This is recommended approach as it's least error prone. - Files with two fields source and translation (in this order), choose Simple CSV file as file format - Files with fields as defined by translate-toolkit: location, source, target, id, fuzzy, context, translator_comments, developer_comments
+• Files with header defining fields (source, translation, location, ...).
+This is the recommended approach, as it is the least error prone.

+- Files with two fields-source and translation (in this order), choose Simple CSV file as file format - Files with fields as defined by translate-toolkit: location, source, target, ID, fuzzy, context, translator_comments, developer_comments

-Warning: The CSV format currently automatically detects dialect of the CSV file.
+Warning: The CSV format currently automatically detects the dialect of the CSV file.
 In some cases the automatic detection might fail and you will get mixed results.
-This is especially true for the CSV files with newlines in the values.
-As a workaround it is recommended to avoid omitting quoting characters.
+This is especially true for CSV files with newlines in the values.
+As a workaround it is recommended to omit quoting characters.